jgerrish/scuttle/README.md

 It's written in OCaml and includes a DSL for defining card games.

+The project is not intended to be a complete game engine to replace full-fledged game engines.
+It provides a collection of examples of OCaml features and practices as both a review for myself and quick reference for others.
+The dev-log.org file provides an overview of features as they are added to the system.
+Some of the earlier entries are back-dated.

 The game engine is in progress.
 Currently, only building a standard deck and removing a suit from a deck with the parser is possible.